KAI KUH-1 Surion: Further development

-In 2014, DAPA's Board of Audit and Inspection begun an investigation into the level of indigenous technology used on the Surion; the investigation revealed that the technology transfer arrangement with Airbus Helicopters only covered 134 out of the 450 components used in the rotorcraft's power delivery system amid allegations of a breach of contract, Airbus Helicopters responded that it had honoured the contractual terms.
+In 2014, DAPA's Board of Audit and Inspection begun an investigation into the level of indigenous technology used on the Surion.
+The investigation revealed that the technology transfer arrangement with Airbus Helicopters only covered 134 out of the 450 components used in the rotorcraft's power delivery system.
+Amid allegations of a breach of contract, Airbus Helicopters responded that it had honoured the contractual terms.

 In October 2015, KAI announced plans to increase production of the Surion from one helicopter per month to three per month in 2016.

 Between 2011 and 2016, the National Aerospace Laboratory of the Netherlands conducted a technology demonstration program under contract from KAI of an experimental fly-by-wire flight control system for the Surion.

 In 2018, the Defense Acquisition Program Administration (DAPA) certified KUH-1's ice protection system allowing the helicopter to operate in icing condition.
 The test activities performed include component-level development and qualification icing wind tunnel testing at Cox & Co in Long Island, NY, icing qualification testing of the engine air intake ice protection system at Rail Tec Arsenal (RTA) in Vienna, Austria, artificial icing flight testing using the US Army Helicopter Icing Spray System (HISS), and natural icing flight testing of the complete aircraft in the state of Michigan, USA.

 KAI is offering the Surion to international markets for military and civilian purposes.
 In late 2013, it was reported that KAI had received requests for proposals regarding the Surion from two South American nations and another Asian nation; at the time, KAI stated that the company hoped to sell 60–120 over the following 15–20 years.
 International marketing efforts are expected to escalate in 2017, as prior to this point the overwhelming priority had been to fully develop the Surion to conform with existing domestic requirements and roles.
 KAI has deliberately focused on marketing the type to countries in which previous export success had been found for the KAI T-50 Golden Eagle and KAI KT-1 Woongbi trainer aircraft.

 KUH-1 export version prototype helicopter was unveiled at the Seoul ADEX 2019.
-The new prototype helicopter has been developed for four years to meet various requirements of foreign customers.
-This version helicopter equipped GARMIN G5000H avionics suite and strengthened airframe/structures for installation external fuel tanks and weapon wing pylon.
-Additionally it can accommodate VIPs and passengers with enhanced interior and Bluetooth/wi-fi connectivity.
+The new prototype helicopter was developed over four years to meet requirements of foreign customers.
+This version helicopter is equipped with a GARMIN G5000H avionics suite, and strengthened airframe/structures for the installation of external fuel tanks and a weapons wing pylon.
+It can accommodate VIPs and passengers with enhanced interior and Bluetooth/wi-fi connectivity.